Useful Links

 Eco2022stoves make a Buddy stubby stove (5KW output).

-Some yurt users install under floor heating systems (usually electricity based, as water systems can be less reliable in the winter months).
-When correctly installed they provide an efficient ambient heat source for any yurt.
+Some yurt users install under-floor heating systems (usually electricity-based, as water systems can be less reliable in the winter months).
+When correctly installed, these systems provide an efficient ambient heat source for any yurt.

 Stove Yurt Flashings

-Your wood burners chimney/flue will need to exit the yurt through the roof layers.
-Either through the roof canvas, or the crown cap.
+Your wood burner chimney/flue must exit the yurt through the roof layers, the canvas, or the crown cap.
 A flue kit is required to seal around the flue, preventing water ingress.
-The flue kit takes 1-2 hours to install, and is a two person DIY job.
+The flue kit takes 1-2 hours to install and is a two-person DIY job.
 This can be done after your yurt has been erected.
-We recommend a supplier called
+We recommend a supplier called Windy Smithy, which retails a yurt flashing for canvas (twin wall).

 Selecting a Solar or Wind Power Supplies

-Yurt users, who are interested in self sufficiency and environmentally friendly power supplies, could try free standing solar power.
-It is is great for low-power uses, such as providing lighting, laptop/ mobile power and even small fridges.
+Yurt users interested in self-sufficiency and environmentally friendly power supplies could try free-standing solar power.
+It is excellent for low-power uses, such as lighting, laptop/ mobile power and even small fridges.

-Wind powered turbines are also a popular option for yurt users, small modern wind generators designed for boats and caravans can be very quiet and ideal for generating additional electricity when sunlight is not sufficient.
+Wind-powered turbines are also popular for yurt users; small modern wind generators designed for boats and caravans can be very quiet and ideal for generating additional electricity when sunlight is insufficient.
 You can find some useful products to use from the following website: http://www.marlec.co.uk/wind-power/wind-power-for-caravans-2/

 Selecting a matting or rug for your yurt

-All our yurts come with double layer groundsheet.
+All our yurts come with a double-layer groundsheet.
 It can be used straight away.
 However, some of our customers prefer to put something on top of it to protect the groundsheet for many years to come.
 Some beautiful rugs would just be perfect.
-If the yurt gets many foot falls, DandyDura matting would be a good start.
+DandyDura matting will be a good start if the yurt gets many footfalls.
 DandyDura® is a woven polypropylene matting.
 It is a very popular matting for marquees and is easy to maintain, very durable, fully reversible, weatherproof and light to handle.
-This product can be made into circular shaped carpet for your yurt.
-A few suppliers can offer such a services, for example, Marquee Floors, and Stretch Structures.
+This product can be made into a circular shaped carpet for your yurt.
+A few suppliers can offer such services, for example, Marquee Floors, and Stretch Structures.
 Here is a photo of our 8m yurt with the DandyDura matting.

 Storm Kit

-From time to time, you may wish to strap down your yurt, especially when storm comes.
-Please note this is not a guarantee of storm proof.
-We would strongly recommend taking down your yurt(s) before storm comes or make sure that you have insurance cover in place just in case unexpected events happens.
+From time to time, you may wish to strap down your yurt, especially when a storm comes.
+Please note that this is not a guarantee of stormproofing.
+We would strongly recommend taking down your yurt(s) before a storm comes or making sure that you have insurance cover in place just in case unexpected events happen.

-The plan layout below indicates the location of the 4 number storm straps.
+The plan layout below indicates the location of the four storm straps: 4.2 m dia. yurt needs 4x9m straps; 5 m dia. yurt needs 4×10.5 m straps; and 6 m dia. yurt needs 4×12 m straps.
 4.2m dia. yurt needs 4x9m straps; 5m dia. yurt needs 4×10.5m straps; 6m dia. yurt needs 4x12m straps.
-The purpose is to hold down four corners of the roof cap.
-The ends of each strap will need to be tie down to the eye hooks which we provided with the yurt.
+The purpose of the straps is to hold down four corners of the roof cap.
+The ends of each strap will need to be tied down to the eye hooks we provided with the yurt.

 The initial design idea was come from a customer of ours.
 This is what they did.